Tisch Library Style Guide

 Duplication

-Duplicate content produces poor search results, confuses the user, and damages the credibility of our websites.
+Duplicate content produces poor search results, confuses the user, and damages the credibility of our website.
 If something is written once and links to relevant information easily and well, people are more likely to trust the content.

 top